 Naomi shivered as the run-down air conditioner blared into her ears and pushed a chilling gust of air onto her back.
 For a month, she and her boyfriend, Matthew have confined themselves in this filth of a place.
-The beds weren’t anymore comfortable than a slab of wooden boards, and they were home to pests Naomi hadn’t even seen before.
+The beds weren’t any more comfortable than a slab of wooden boards, and they were home to pests Naomi hadn’t even seen before.
 The walls were nothing more than old cement with chipped paint from which bizarre liquid oozed from.
-Nothing electrical seemed to function except for the toilet and that God forsaken air conditioner.
+Nothing electrical seemed to function except for the toilet and that God forsook air conditioner.
 There were no working showers, so Naomi’s once light brown hair became a dark shade of umber, and she reeked of disdain and cigars.
 The owners called it Motel Omelas; Naomi called it a joke.

 The only solace Naomi had was Matthew.
 He was a charming young man that took a more optimistic approach to life, even in the darkest of times.

 “At least we don’t have to pay a hefty house bill,” he’d tell her, “We’ll be in a better place soon, I promise.”

 Naomi sighed and wrapped her pale, lanky arms around Matthew’s neck.
 He sat on the ground, which as Matthew claimed, to be much cleaner than those nasty beds and stared at the television with a beer bottle in his hand as he had every day this past month.
 Matthew gave a small smile at Naomi’s gesture.
 An advertisement for a dog toy called the Kerfuffle replayed for the fifth time that evening.

 “Hey, babe, do you think we could get a dog?”
 Naomi asked.

 “That depends on what the managers say,” Matthew responded.

 “You think those trash handlers care about a lil’ mutt runnin’ around?”